jgieseler/solo-epd-loader/README.rst

 Note also that the STEP data can not be used straightforwardly.**
 |Figure|

-Example 4 - reproducing EPT data from Fig. 2 in Wimmer-Schweingruber et al. 2021 [#]_
+Example 4 - partly reproducing Fig. 2 from Wimmer-Schweingruber et al. 2021 [#]_
 -------------------------------------------------------------------------------------

 .. code:: python